-Protection from the elements is on of the basic functions of outdoor survival gear.
-Even wearing rain gear, I would have been miserable sitting next to the river in Canada in a pouring rain all night.
+Protection from the elements is one of the basic functions of outdoor survival gear.
+Even wearing rain gear, I would have been miserable sitting next to the river in Canada in pouring rain all night.
 I also would have struggled to keep a fire lit.

 A rain tarp would have helped.
 The poncho/shelter we mentioned above is probably fine for one person.
-A group, however, would wants something larger.
-Here in Southern California, shade from the sun can be as important as protection from rain.
-It needs to be something light enough that I’d be willing to carry it with me, but rainproof, sunproof and big enough to provide a decent shelter.
+A group, however, would want something larger.
+Here in Southern California, shade from the sun can be as important as protection from the rain.
+It needs to be something light enough that I’d be willing to carry it with me, but rainproof, sunproof, and big enough to provide a decent shelter.

 A few gear manufacturers now offer ultra-light shelters that can be held up with a few feet of tent cord and a couple of tree branches or hiking poles.

 I very occasionally suffer from asthma, and it occurred to me that I should have at least had an inhaler and antihistamine tablets with me.

 Beyond that, I probably should have been carrying a basic first aid kit in case I or one of the paddlers I was meeting had a health problem.
-My son has a nut alergy, so nowadays I don't go anywhere with him -- especially the wilderness -- with out epinephrine (an Epipen or alternative brand).
+My son has a nut allergy, so nowadays I don’t go anywhere with him — especially the wilderness — without epinephrine (an Epipen or alternative brand).